Astro-5444/ELA2.0_Arms_Chatbot/README.md

 ### 2) 🗣️ Chatbot System (ASR + NLP + TTS)

+**🛑 Note: All commands in this section must be run from an SSH session into the Jetson Nano.**

 Before launching the chatbot, you should set the default audio sink (speaker):

 ```bash